 - 6.8.
 APR: (Describe the accomplishments for the APR in the 12-month program year.
 In accordance with 24 CFR § 1000.512(b)(3), provide an analysis and explanation of cost overruns or high unit costs.): - a.
 Materials and instruction in housekeeping practices and living habits that reduce maintenance costs were provided during orientation and as needed during maintenance calls.
 Resident safety was encouraged through orientation materials and monthly newsletter articles. - b.
 Incentives ranging in value from \$25 to \$150 per household were awarded to program participants based on performance during the prior one-year period. - c.
 Three families in the low rent program participated in homebuyer counseling during the period.
-Facilitated access to the Section 184 program for five Tribal families. - d.
+Facilitated access to the Section 184 program for six Tribal families. - d.
 Promoted and assisted with Residents Association meetings, fundraisers, and other activities. - e.
 Maintained partnerships with Tribal and community providers for social services, mental health counseling, elder support services, education, employment, financial literacy and counseling, energy assistance, move-in assistance, and other support services. - f.
-Opportunities for employment, financial literacy, emergency preparedness, homebuyer education, participation in Individual Development Account savings programs and other financial assistance, programs for first-time homebuyers, access to the Section 184 program, and other programs and services that enhance participant self-sufficiency were publicized at Tribal events; in the Housing Authority's monthly newsletter, the Tribe's monthly newspaper, and other publications; on the Tribe's website; and, by door to door delivery of notices to housing community residents.
+Opportunities for employment, financial literacy, emergency preparedness, homebuyer education, participation in Individual Development Account savings programs and other financial assistance, programs for first-time homebuyers, access to the Section 184 program, and other programs and services that enhance participant self-sufficiency were publicized at Tribal events; in the Housing Authority's monthly newsletter, the Tribe's monthly newspaper, and other publications; on the Tribe's website; and, by door-to-door delivery of notices to housing community residents.
 Participants and applicants were also individually referred to service providers as the opportunity or need arose.

 Office of Public and Indian Housing Office of Native American Programs g.
 Space in the Housing Authority office was provided for the Tribe's tsunami alert system and emergency communications equipment serving the housing community and surrounding area.
-One unit was leased to the Tribal Police Department at a reduced rate for use as office space and as a substation for the Coos County Sheriff's Department to promote community safety; one unit was leased to the South Coast Interagency Narcotics Team at a reduced rate for use as office space to support illegal drug interdiction within the housing community and to protect the housing community from widespread illegal drug activity in the area immediately surrounding Tribal lands; and one unit was leased to the Tribe at a reduced rate for elders' activities.
+One unit was leased to the Tribal Police Department at a reduced rate for use as office space and as a substation for the Coos County Sheriff's Department to promote community safety and one unit was leased to the Tribe at a reduced rate for elders' activities.